 Bangladesh: Protecting and Promoting Food Security and Nutrition for Families and Children in Bangladesh

-The JP seeks to reduce underweight and malnutrition in children 6-59 months and acutely malnutrition in pregnant and lactating women.
-Elements include homestead food production, in-kind food transfers, community based management of acute malnutrition, school feeding and gardening, and strengthening food security and nutrition information systems.
+Specifically, the programme sought to reduce underweight and malnutrition in children 6-59 months and acute malnutrition in pregnant and lactating women through homestead food production, in-kind food transfers, community based management of acute malnutrition, school feeding and gardening and strengthening food security and nutrition information systems.

 JOINT PROGRAMME QUICK FACTS